fverdugo/InplaceArrays.jl/docs/src/index.md

 is performed at low granularity.
 3) is both save and efficient, but requires some extra work by the user.

 In Gridap, we adopt the 3rd option.
-In order to unify the interfaces of objects using this approach, we introduce the *Functor interface*.
+In order to unify the interfaces of functions using this approach, we introduce the *Functor interface*.
 Any type is referred to as a *Functor* if it implements the following interface.
 We rely in duck typing here.
 There is not an abstract representing a functor.